Hi there from sunny Japan!

 - Language(s) of all languages.
 Fast development, best run-time performance, low CO2 emission.
 I’ve been moving towards generic meta-programming lately (expression templates and alike).
 Qt, Boost and Eigen are my weapon of choice.

 - I like the idea – to make numerical methods accessible by wrapping them with simple language.
 High abstraction level in action, as C++ programmer inside me would say.
 Last time I checked MATLAB’s price was around $4000 for independent researcher with minimum set of toolboxes.
-Such ridiculous prices are harmful for MATLAB itself – it was only question of time for open source alternatives to appear.
+Such ridiculous prices are harmful for MATLAB itself – it was only question of time for open source alternatives to appear (of bad quality though).

 Projects I am particularly proud of: